acdarroll/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

-There will be no tweets when you run the server for the first time
+There will be no tweets when you run the server for the first time.
+Click the compose button to toggle the input form.

 ## Dependencies